Privacy

 Data security

 All our data are stored on dedicated servers located within the EEA.
-The data centers we are using are certified ISO9001.2000 and respect Tier3+ Uptime institute guidelines to ensure maximum security, accessibility and connectivity.
-Our internal policies ensure that your personal data may only be accessed by those who need to access it on the “need to know” basis, and we may apply pseudonymisation, de-identification and anonymisation techniques in efforts to further protect personal data.
-All our personnel are regularly trained; we use technical security measures (e.g. fire walls, encryption and anti-viruses softwares) and physical measures (e.g. restricted accesses to our premises, password change on regular basis, clean desk policy, locked cupboards) to further protect data you have entrusted to us.
-Please note that the transmission of data via may not be entirely secure.
-Whilst we do our upmost to ensure that your data are secure, we cannot fully guarantee their security.
+The data Centers we are using are certified ISO9001.2000 and respect Tier3+ Uptime institute guidelines to ensure maximum security, accessibility and connectivity.
+Our internal policies ensure that your personal data may only be accessed by those who need to access it on the “need to know” basis and we may apply pseudonymity, de-identification and anonymisation techniques in efforts to further protect personal data.
+All our personnel is regularly trained, we use technical security measures (e.g. fire walls, encryption and anti-viruses softwares) and physical measures (e.g. restricted accesses to our premises, password change on regular basis, clean desk policy, locked cupboards) to further protect data you have entrusted to us.

-How long to we store data?
+How long do we store the data?

 We will only keep your personal data for the longest of (i) the period necessary to provide you with the relevant activity or service required, (ii) any applicable laws, regulations and professional obligations that we are subject to or (iii) the period in which litigation or investigations may arise.
-Unless a different time frame applies, we will generally retain personal data for five years.
-We will dispose of personal data in a secure manner when we no longer need it, and/or where the five year period has expired.

 Changes to our policies

-We are reviewing our policies on yearly basis, or where a material change occurs.
+We are reviewing our policies on yearly basis or where a material change occurs.
 We may also modify or amend our privacy policy from time to time.
-Where we amend our policies, we will ensure that the revision date is mentioned at the top of this page; please note that the amended policy will enter into force from that date.
+Where we amend our policies, we will ensure that the revision date is mentioned at the top of this page, please note that the amended policy will enter into force from that date.
 We encourage you to regularly consult this page to remain informed about how we are protecting your personal data.

-Complaints & requests
+Complaints and requests

-To raise a complaint about how we are using your information, exercise any of the rights set out above, or if you have any questions or comments about privacy issues, you can contact us by:
+To raise a complaint about how we are using your information, exercise any of the rights set out above, or if you have any questions or comments about privacy issues, you can contact us by

 • sending an email to contact@deontea.com

-You may also complain to the Data Protection Commission which regulates and supervises the use of personal data in Ireland: If you are not based in the Ireland, you have a right to complain to the EU Data Protection Authority (“DPA”) in your jurisdiction.
+If you are not based in the Ireland, you have a right to complain to the EU Data Protection Authority (“DPA”) in your jurisdiction including in the UK.